Reduce Plastic in Your Kitchen

 3. Cleaning supplies in plastic bottles.
 Consider using glass spray bottles in which you can mix up some concentrated cleaner or make your own out of white vinegar.

 4. Plastic wrap.
 We switched to storing leftovers in hand-me-down (and beloved!)
-Corning ware dishes (here's some from ebay) with glass lids.
+Corning ware dishes with glass lids.
 If you don’t have these in your basement, they are available at your local thrift shop and every estate sale.
-You can also get reusable food wrap made of beeswax (like this one from Package Free shop.)
+You can also get reusable food wrap made of beeswax.

 5. Plastic containers for refrigerated leftovers.
 Speaking of Corning ware, it comes in all sizes, it can go in the dishwasher, it can go in the microwave, and if you throw it accurately, the right piece could probably disable a home invader.
 So basically it’s perfect for leftovers.
 Frozen leftovers are a little harder, but people love Stasher bags and other silicone-based, reusable bags.